 The dishwasher running at night and emptied in the morning is also lovely, as it means I come home to clean pots, pans & dishes ready to cook.
 Not entirely sure why I have resisted this for so long.

 And Instagram?
 That’s always a pleasure, but one I was putting off during the day for no discernible reason.
 I’ve now given myself permission to post whenever I feel like it, and it’s working beautifully 🙂

-I still have mixed feelings about mornings, and I won’t be setting the alarm for 6.03am now the experiment’s over, but I might get up just half an hour earlier than usual, to continue my useful household chores routine…
+I still have mixed feelings about mornings.
+I won’t be setting the alarm for 6.03 am now the experiment’s over.
+But I might get up just half an hour earlier than usual, to continue my useful household chores routine…